© Crown copyright 2012

 4. The definition and forms of a meeting

 The courts have decided that a valid meeting normally consists of people who can both see and hear each other (Byng v London Life Association (1989) 1 All ER 560).
 This definition will apply where a charity’s governing document gives no other definition of a meeting.

-People with a disability which makes it difficult or impossible for them to take full part in the discussions and decisions at a meeting (as defined above) can ask the organisers to make special arrangements to enable them to do so.
-Where such special arrangements are impracticable, the usual requirements for a meeting may, in the commission’s view, be modified so as to enable people to take part in the discussion and decision making process, where a disability might otherwise make it difficult or impossible for them to do so.
-The over-riding objective is to enable those participating in the decision-making process to do so in a way in which they can properly discharge their legal duties, and thus to enable broader participation.
+If a person has a disability which makes it difficult or impossible for them to take full part in the discussions and decisions at a meeting (as defined above) they can ask the organisers to make special arrangements so they can participate.
+If the charity’s governing document doesn’t set out arrangements for meetings which meets the needs of persons with disabilities, it may be necessary to amend the governing document.
+This will enable those participating in the decision-making process to do so in a way in which they can properly discharge their legal duties, and thus to enable broader participation.

 Charity trustees may choose to conduct some trustee meetings by electronic means, unless the governing document specifically prohibits it, and provided that the means used allows them to both see and hear each other, for example, by using video conferencing or internet video facilities.
 Such meetings can be useful if an emergency decision needs to be made, if trustees live a long way from any central point or if electronic communication makes it easier for charity trustees with disabilities to participate.
 The charity’s governing document may, if the trustees wish, specify the number (or a minimum number) of physical meetings to take place in a year, and the circumstances in which they may be called.
 The commission recommend that at least one physical meeting of all the charity trustees take place each year.